Quid2/zm/README.md

 #### Canonical Models of Haskell Data Types

-For a data type o have a canonical representation, it has to implement the `Model` type class.
+For a data type to have a canonical representation, it has to implement the `Model` type class.

 Instances for a few common data types (`Bool, Maybe, Tuples, Lists, Ints, Words, String, Text ..`) are already defined (in `Data.Typed.Instances`) and there is `Generics` based support to automatically derive additional instances.